 The first publication created by Behavioral Health of the Palm Beaches (BHOPB)’s Research Department was an outcome study published in 2006.
 At that time, the Research Department consisted of two people, myself and Dr. Donald Mullaney.
 Though making the phone calls was painstaking and tedious, it was at times very rewarding.
-As a result of those phone calls a few people got back into treatment and got back on track.
+As a result of those phone calls, a few people returned to our Lake Worth, FL, drug rehab for addiction treatment and got back on track.

 We did the best we could.
 We had to trust in people’s honesty.
 It was often hard to track people down.
-The result was that, our best efforts indicated that 63% of the people remained substance free one year after leaving residential care at BHOPB.
+The result was that 63% of the people remained substance-free one year after leaving residential treatment at BHOPB.
 We did an honest job.
 A 63% percent success rate seemed reasonable.
 We were pleased with ourselves.

 Creating “treatment failure” led me to start thinking about and paying attention to other ways that we may have unintentionally created shame.
 Unfortunately, I found a few.

-Shame or the expectation of judgment will keep a person from retuning for help if a relapse occurs.
+Shame or the expectation of judgment will keep a person from returning for help if a relapse occurs.
 We may deny that this happens, but take a look at treatment plans for all patients who have returned to treatment multiple times.
-There’s always another First Step and the telling of a story.
-There’s the assumption that a person who has relapsed didn’t get the First Step.
-Where in the First Step does it say anything about not drinking?
+There’s always another first step and the telling of a story.
+There’s the assumption that a person who has relapsed didn’t get the first step.
+Where in the first step does it say anything about not drinking?

-A person who had established a period of recovery is not the same as a newbee.
+A person who has established a period of recovery is not the same as a newbie.
 A person who has experienced recovery has learned a thing or two.
-It’s likely that a return to social drinking didn’t work.
-That could be a lesson the newbee has yet to learn.
-A person coming back likely knows something about 12-step recovery or maybe they know that trying to stay sober without support is really difficult.
+Likely, a return to social drinking didn’t work.
+That could be a lesson the newbie has yet to learn.
+A person coming back likely knows something about 12-step recovery, or maybe they know that trying to stay sober without support is difficult.
 These are valuable lessons.